Quantifying conjugacy separability in wreath products of groups: Introduction

+In the context of the psuedovariety of finite $p$-groups where $p$ is some prime, we are able to make a stronger statement.
+In order to do so, we go into a discussion of $p$-cyclic subgroup separability.
 Suppose that $n \in \mathbb{N}$ such that $\gcd(p,n) = 1$.
 Let $\mathbb{Z} = \langle a \rangle$ be the infinite cyclic group, and suppose that $\pi_k \colon \mathbb{Z} \to \mathbb{Z} / p^k \: \mathbb{Z}$ is the natural projection.
 Clearly, $\pi_k(a^n)$ generates $ \mathbb{Z} / p^k \: \mathbb{Z}$ so the subgroup $\langle a^n \rangle$ is not separable in the pro-$p$ topology on $\mathbb{Z}$ - on the contrary, it is dense in the pro-$p$ topology on $\mathbb{Z}$.
 In fact, a subgroup of the infinite cyclic group is $p$-separable if and only if its index is a power of $p$.
 It follows that if a residually-$p$ finite group $G$ contains an element of infinite order, then it contains cyclic subgroups that are not separable in its pro-$p$ topology.
 This means that if $G$ is a group such that every cyclic subgroup of $G$ is $p$-separable, then $G$ must be a $p$-group.
 In general, groups with all subgroups being $p$-separable are extremely rare - as far as the authors are aware, the only examples are the Grigorchuk's 2-group in the case of pro-2 topology (see \cite[Theorem 2]{grigorchuk}) and the Gupta-Sidki 3-group in the case of pro-3 topology (see \cite[Theorem 2]{garrido_GS}).
 However, cyclic subgroups of a $p$-group are finite; hence, being residually-$p$ implies that all cyclic subgroups are separable in the pro-$p$ topology.
-Following this discussion, we can state the following two corollaries. \begin{corx} Suppose that $A,B$ are $p$-conjugacy separable groups.
+Following this discussion, we can state the following two corollaries of Theorem \ref{theorem:CCS}. \begin{corx} Suppose that $A,B$ are $p$-conjugacy separable groups.
 Then $A \wr B$ is $p$-conjugacy separable if and only if at least one of the following is true \begin{itemize} \item[(i)] $B$ is a finite $p$-group, \item[(ii)] $A$ is abelian and $B$ is a $p$-group. \end{itemize} \end{corx} \begin{corx} The group $\mathbb{Z} \wr \mathbb{Z}$ is conjugacy separable but not $p$-conjugacy separable for any prime $p$. \end{corx} Let us note here that an abelian group is $p$-conjugacy separable if and only if it is residually $p$-finite.
 It was proved by Wilson and Zalesskii \cite{gupta-sidki_are_cs} that the Gupta-Sidki $p$-group $\mathop{GS}(p)$ is $p$-conjugacy separable for every prime $p \geq 3$, and Leonov \cite{leonov} proved that the Grigorchuk's 2-group is $2$-conjugacy separable.
-These two results lead us to the following third corollary. \begin{corx} Let $p$ be a prime and let $G_p$ be the Grigorchuk's 2-group if $p=2$ and Gupta-Sidki $p$-group if $p \geq 3$.
-Then the group $\mathbb{Z}^m \wr G_p$ is $p$-conjugacy separable. \end{corx}
+These two results lead us to the following third corollary of Theorem \ref{theorem:CCS}. \begin{corx} Let $p$ be a prime and let $G_p$ be the Grigorchuk's 2-group if $p=2$ and Gupta-Sidki $p$-group if $p \geq 3$.
+Then the group $\mathbb{Z}^m \wr G_p$ is $p$-conjugacy separable. \end{corx} An application of Theorem \ref{effective_main_thm} is to compute upper bounds on conjugacy separability depth functions of wreath products of finitely generated nilpotent groups.
+As a consequence, we provide the first known upper bounds for conjugacy separability depth function of the lamplighter group and, in turn, conjugacy separability depth function of finitely generated but not finitely presentable conjugacy separable groups.